ViGAWorld-FR/ViGAWorld-ViGAPhone/README.md

 ViGAPhone is built on the ADSR model, describing the four phases of a musical note’s life.
 Combined with an automatic spectral analysis engine and waveform-based audio rendering, musicians can define ADSR parameters and recreate the sound of a real piano in minutes—so precisely that it becomes indistinguishable from the original.

 It features:
-- A keyboard-driven text interface: minimalist but highly efficient for professionals
+- A keyboard-driven text interface: streamlined and highly efficient, ideal for professionals
-- A graphical interface for real-time sound analysis, timbre reproduction, and ultra-precise piano tuning
+- A graphical interface for real-time sound analysis, timbre reproduction, and ultra-precise piano or any instrument tuning
 - An extremely compact executable size—where design quality and code efficiency truly matter
+- runing on Linux with jack/alsa as on Windows10 and more
-- The audio engine is extremely powerful—arguably the most efficient in the world.
-It can run on 15-year-old computers and handle tens of thousands of simultaneous waveforms in real time without overloading the system.
+- The audio engine is exceptionally powerful—arguably the most efficient in the world.
+It can run on computers that are 15 years old and handle tens of thousands of waves in real time without overloading the system.
+It performs pure additive synthesis using sine waves, or blends them with complex computed or sampled waveforms, offering infinite creative possibilities and an extreme sonic richness.

 ---